Stereotype (printing): Moulding materials

 The process for making moulds for electrotypes was similar, except that these were made with soft materials such as beeswax or the naturally occurring mineral wax ozokerite.
-The thin electrotype shells had to be backed with type metal to a depth of 8mm make them robust enough for use.
+The thin electrotype shells had to be backed with type metal to a depth of 8mm to make them robust enough for use.

 Making the stereotypes

 After moulding the stereotype it is carefully removed from the mould.
 If locking the flong into a moulding box, the box was pivoted so that the flong was in the vertical plane, and liquid type metal was poured into the mould.
 For newspapers these moulds were cylindrical in shape.
 This quickly cooled, and the mould was opened to remove the stereo.
 The stereo might be cooled further.
 The back of the stereo was then shaved, to reduce it to the required thickness for the press.
 The stereo was also trimmed and had the edges bevelled (to enable the stereo to be clamped into place).
 The stereos were then clamped into place on the printing cylinder, and the print run began.

 Type metal is an alloy of lead, tin, and antimony.
 Lead on its own makes type too soft to be of use.
 Tin was added to lead to make it harder, but the results were unsatisfactory.
-It was found that adding both tin and antimony led to type that was hard, resistant to wear and to distortion under pressure, and gave sharp reproductions.
+It was found that adding both tin and antimony led to type that was hard and therefore resistant to wear and distortion, resulting in sharp reproductions.

 The lowest solidification point for a liquid lead, antimony, and tin alloy occurs when the antimony content is twelve percent, known as the eutectic alloy.
 Keeping the antimony content close to twelve percent ensured the lowest possible melting point, important for slug-casting machines which melted an alloy ingot for casting the slugs.
 Low melting point is also important for the metal used for stereos as very high temperatures would damage the flongs.
 The type metal used for stereos was slightly different from the type metal used for foundry type, slug casting machines like the Linotype machine, individual letter casting machines as in the Monotype machine, or the metal used for backing electrotypes.
 While increasing the antimony content increases hardness, the tin content must be increased in proportion to achieve this.

 Fry's offered the following guide to type metal for different uses.

 The golden rule for stereotyping was to have cool metal and a hot box to avoid problems with shrinkage cavities or sinks.
 Sometimes a casting board was used to slow the cooling at the back of the casting, as this could help to avoid problems due to the flong being a poor conductor.